-2.2(b)(3) Development Projects With a Substantial
+2.2(b)(3) Development Projects With Multiple

-Amount Of Parking.
+Buildings.
+For Development Projects that include multiple buildings, selected physical TDM measures must be proportionately allocated amongst any land use on the a project's site; and/or readily identifiable and accessible to the residents, tenants, employees and/or visitors to a project's site.
+2.2(b)(4) Development Projects With a Substantial Amount of Parking.
 A Development Project may propose more Accessory Parking spaces than the TDM menu can address.
 The following are the approximate number of Accessory Parking spaces for Development Projects within land use categories A, B, and C for which all available points have been exhausted (excluding the Parking Supply measure):